Understanding Pause Containers and Pod Disruptions in Kubernetes

 Case1:

-Here, If we drain server A, then as per PDB it will allow eviction of 1 pod, hence it will create pod(P1) either in Server B or C depending upon the node capacity.
+Here, if we drain server A, then, as per the PDB, it will allow the eviction of 1 pod; hence, it will create pod(P1) either in Server B or C, depending upon the node capacity.

 Case2:

-Here, Server A was already drained, and now if we want to drain Server B & Server C is running at full capacity, then as per PDB it will evict only one pod but Server B has 2 pods, hence it will hold the node draining.
+Here, Server A was already drained, and Server C is running at full capacity, now if we drain Server B then as per the PDB it will evict only one pod but Server B has two, hence it will hold the node draining.

 Sample configuration: